Nielsbishere/core2/proposals/standard/serialization.md

 };
 ```

+TODO: If your serializer is a binary serializer, the serialize function won't be called for arithmetic or plain old data structs.
+This means that you have to output this yourself in serializeArray, to increase performance.

 ## TODO: Errors

 The serializer will produce errors if it finds a type it deems non-serializable.
 This means it's not iterable, not arithmetic, doesn't have a serialize function or it is defined as an invalid type.